rlofc/cage/docs/overview.md

 To help you with dealing with your game's state and resources, cage will provide you with a "toolbox".
-The <toolbox> structure contains a set of resources such as your game's screen and keyboard, as well as a reserved spot to store your custom data.
+The <toolbox> structure a reserved spot to store your custom data, a stop watch indicating how much time passed since the last frame and a transition game state.

 ## Sprites, Animations and Timelines